Zilliqa/ZIP/zips/zip-19.md

 A --> B
 B --> A
 ```
-**Case 1:** B accepts A request first:
+**Case 1:** B accepts A's request first:
 ```
 A --> (B) --> A
 ```
-B accepts A request; B inherit all of A's stake
+B accepts A's request; B inherits all of A's stake
 Next, A accepts B request; A is final inheritor

-**Case 2:** A accepts B request first:
+**Case 2:** A accepts B's request first:
 ```
 B --> (A) --> B
 ```
-A accepts B request; A inherit all of B's stake
+A accepts B's request; A inherits all of B's stake
-Next, B accepts A request; B is the final inheritor
+Next, B accepts A's request; B is the final inheritor

 However, there is no identified use case for cyclic transfer of a stake.
 Additionally, it may impact overall user experience.
-As such, such cyclic transfer will be disabled i.e If the recipient is already a requestor in the `deleg_swap_request` map, transfer of stake request will not be possible till acceptance or cancellation of request.
-However, non-cyclic transfer will still be possible even if there is pending stake transfer.
+As such, such cyclic transfer will be disabled i.e., if the recipient is already a requestor in the `deleg_swap_request` map, transfer of stake request will not be possible till acceptance or cancellation of request.
+However, non-cyclic transfer will still be possible even if there is a pending stake transfer.

 ### Mechanism

-The transfer will adopt a two step process.
+The transfer will adopt a two-step process.
 First the transferer will need to initiate a request to transfer to another address.
 The recipient will then need to
 confirm the transfer.
 Upon confirmation, the transfer will be executed.

 Both parties must have zero buffered deposit and zero unwithdrawn rewards at the time of requesting and confirming the swap.